Roswell Park Comprehensive Cancer Center: CIMAvax

 Roswell Park was the first American institution to receive FDA permission to conduct clinical trials of CIMAvax, a Cuban medical therapy developed by Centro de Immunologica Molecular, La Habana, Cuba.

 Ovarian Cancer SPORE

 The Ovarian Cancer SPORE is a collaboration between Roswell Park and University of Pittsburgh Cancer Institute (UPCI).
 The SPORE project includes multiple research projects, core supportive structures, and career development programs.

 Cancer Registries

 Stacey Scott Lung Cancer Registry

-Together with the British Columbia Cancer Agency, Vancouver, Canada and Vrije Universiteit, Amsterdam, The Netherlands, Roswell Park manages the Stacey Scott Lung Cancer Registry.
+Together with the British Columbia Cancer Agency, Vancouver, Canada and Vrije Universiteit, Amsterdam, the Netherlands, Roswell Park manages the Stacey Scott Lung Cancer Registry.

 Familial Ovarian Cancer Registry

-Founded in 1990 by Dr. Steven Piver, the Familial Ovarian Cancer Registry houses information relating to family history and lifestyle of patients and families with histories of ovarian cancer.
+Founded in 1990 by Steven Piver, the Familial Ovarian Cancer Registry houses information relating to family history and lifestyle of patients and families with histories of ovarian cancer.

 Research and training collaborations

 Roswell Park collaborates with institutions around the world to strengthen cancer training and research programs.